alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

 ## Background

-Floating referenece point colorless pip count, uses a second symetry on the board to elliminate even more checkers during pip counting.
+Floating reference point colorless pip count, uses a second symmetry on the board to eliminate even more checkers during pip counting.

 Usually, when performing any kind of relative pip count, we can ignore checkers of opposite color that are on the same point but opposite site of the board.
 This is a symmetry that can be exploited to reduce the number of checkers that we need to count.
 Colorless pip counting is no exception.
-In reality, colorless pip count is not colorless, but instead colors are remaped in a way that preserve the race difference.
+In reality, colorless pip count is not colorless, but instead colors are remapped in a way that preserve the race difference.
 So similar to any relative pip count, this symmetry can be exploited in colorless pip counting as well.
-We will refere to this symmetry as vertical symemtry.
-This article introduces another symmetry that can be used to elliminate even more checkers and will be refered to as horizontal symmetry.
+We will refer to this symmetry as vertical symmetry.
+This article introduces another symmetry that can be used to eliminate even more checkers and will be referred to as horizontal symmetry.

 In order to understand relative colorless pip count, one needs to understand how colorless pip counting works, so if you are not familiar, or need a quick refresher take a look at [this]({{ site.baseurl }}{% link _backgammon/2023-01-21-colorless-pip-counting.md %}) article.

-## Floating Referenece Point
+## Floating Reference Point

 The idea of ignoring checkers on the opposite side of the board if they are of different color comes from the fact that both checkers have the same distance to cover to be born off.
 So what if we slide that point to somewhere else?
 What if we take that point and move it to lets say, both players 12 point?
-That means that checkers on the 12 point will be counted as "0 pips away", checkers on our 24 point will be counted "12 pips away", and checkers boren off will be counted "-12 pips away".
+That means that checkers on the 12 point will be counted as "0 pips away", checkers on our 24 point will be counted "12 pips away", and checkers borne off will be counted "-12 pips away".
 Of course the relative difference does not change at all.
 This is very easy to understand since the only thing we did was to offset all checkers by -12 pips.

 This has a few added benefits.
 First of all, we only count numbers up to 13 (bar point), which is easier to do.

 A second benefit is that since we can move the reference point anywhere we want, we can just pick a point with many checkers and have them all count as zero, effectively ignoring them all together!
 If we instead pick the 13 point as the reference point instead of the 12 we might have 14 pips to the bar point, but we can ignore all the checkers on the 13 point.

 The third and most significant benefit thought, is that we introduce another symmetry to the board, orthogonal to the first.
-At this point we can start elliminating same colored checkers that are the same distance away but opposite site of our reference point.
+At this point we can start eliminating same colored checkers that are the same distance away but opposite site of our reference point.

 <table>
     <tr>